chrisrickard/posts/201401022142_automate_your_dev_box.md

 ## OSX Configuration
 > Sensible OSX defaults

 It's the little things that matter.
-Whether you dig the "natural" scroll of the trackpad, whether you want to have "autohide" scrollbars - and the defualt directory Finder starts up in.
+Whether you dig the "natural" scroll of the trackpad, whether you want to autohide scrollbars - or what the default directory is Finder starts up in.
 I have my [default OSX config](https://github.com/chrisrickard/laptop.osx/blob/master/setup) stored on Github (based on the amazing [dotfile](https://github.com/mathiasbynens/dotfiles/blob/master/.osx) by mathiasbynens).

 I execute this file in the terminal, and it instantly setups up OSX the way I dig it.